offbyone/ideas/content/old/general-thoughts/moving-day.md

+---
-Title: Moving day
+title: Moving day
+slug: moving-day
-date: 2002-12-06 08:42
+date: "2002-12-06 08:42"
+category: General Thoughts
+tags:
+  - computer
+  - geeky
+  - moving
 author: offby1
-category: General Thoughts
-tags: computer, geeky, moving
-slug: moving-day
 status: draft
+---
 Not out of the house, but from one room to another.
 Ever moved three computers, two desks, a table, a shelving unit, and about 300lbs of assorted junk?
 And it was the computers that were the worst, by far.
 Both Char and i underestimated the time requirements here - it took waaaay longer than we planned for.

 Think of it this way.
 Three computers, approximately 5-7 cables each, all tangled.
 Buried under/over desk legs, table legs, wrapped around each other, lying in slithering pools on the floor..
 Well, not actually *slithering*, but you get the idea, i'm sure.
 It wasn't a lot of fun.